-Dr Fabio Zambetta is a Senior Lecturer with the School of Science at RMIT University in Melbourne (Australia), in the Discipline of Computer Science & Software Engineering.
+Dr Fabio Zambetta is an Associate Professor with the School of Science at RMIT University in Melbourne (Australia), in the Discipline of Computer Science & Software Engineering.

 He is the Coordinator for the Games & Graphics Programming degree and he teaches game development, advanced games programming and AI in (computer) games.
 He has been instrumental in setting up the core studio-based units in the Games & Graphics Programming as well as the Games Design degrees.